Where Does Stablecoin Yield Come From?

 2. Liquidity Provision

-Decentralized exchanges need liquidity to work.
+Decentralized exchanges and platforms need liquidity to work.
 Without it, nobody can trade.

 Stablecoin-to-stablecoin pools are popular because: